EleutherAI/gpt-neo/README.md

 ## Training

-Connect to your VM, clone this repo and cd into the folder.
-Find a fitting config in `/configs` and tweak parameters as needed (see reference at the end of this document).
+Connect to your VM, `git clone` this repo and `cd` into the folder.
+Set up a tokenized dataset, and find a fitting config in `/configs` (instructions provided below).
+Tweak parameters as needed (see reference at the end of this document).
 Then run:

 `python3 main.py --model {your_config_name} --steps_per_checkpoint n --tpu tpu-name`